guyathomas/guythomas.me/README.md

 ## TODO:

+- [This Blog](https://joshwcomeau.com/gatsby/) has some great ideas
+  - Table of contents on the right for desktop
+  - Add event listener for Dark Mode changes
+    - Abstract changes into plugin?
+  - Embedded JSX editor

 ### Arch

 - Stop using JS to get width.
 Results in page load flickering depending on page width